Kym L. Pasqualini is the founder and former CEO of Nation's Missing Children Organization and National Center for Missing Adults.

 “They scooped up Rachel, took her out to the garage, and gagged and taped her so she couldn’t scream anymore,” said Det.
 Pince.

-As they ate pizza, played video games, and smoked pot, poor Rachel must have been lying there in horror and confusion of the ultimate betrayal of her friends.
+As they ate pizza, played video games, and smoked pot, poor Rachel must have been lying there in horror and confusion, trying to understand the ultimate betrayal of her friends.

 Spark of Hope